vibeus/vibe-website/content/blog/how-i-vibe-endless-events/index.md

 Once Curran learned what the Vibe board could do, he quickly saw how the interactivity of the board could go beyond his team’s own collaboration needs.

 “As the events industry got shaken up over the pandemic and trying to figure out how to go remote, people have been craving ways to interact with each other, especially now that all attendees are attending events from their homes,” Curran said.
 “And I definitely think there’s a future in the ability for attendees to have systems like Vibe at their home to be able to conference in, watch presentations, to collaborate, take notes, and draw together.
-I think that tools like Vibe are definitely the future of events...creating that true live interaction.”
+I think that tools like Vibe are definitely the future of events…creating that true live interaction.”

 ## How the team uses Vibe